Fixing your entire home loan interest rate will cost you more.

 If you want to talk about how to choose which interest rate to go with, you can book a free 15min strategy call with me.

-What is the difference between fixed and variable interest rates?
+What is the difference between a fixed or variable home loan?

 Table 1: Interest rates can be variable, fixed, or a bit of both.